doganuysl/doganuysl/README.md

 # 💫 About Me:
-A passionate frontend developer intern.
+A passionate learner.
 I have also done professions outside of my sector in order to communicate with people from different sectors and have perspective in those areas.
 For example, I have worked as a bartender and salesperson.
 In addition to that, I am an avid player of volleyball and love learning new things.
 I believe that my communication skills and leadership skills will help me succeed because of my ability to communicate clearly, and my openness to learning new things.<br><br>🌱 I’m currently learning ReactJS<br>📫 How to reach me erdoganuysalbs@gmail.com